Threshold effect for probabilistic entanglement swapping

 Accordingly, the total success probability of achieving an EPR state in the pair $AB$ becomes,

-Note, that this expression of $P_{s_{2}}$ exhibits the so called entanglement matching effect, since it is determined by the smallest entanglement of the initial states $|\bar{\psi}_{AC_{1}}\rangle $ and $|\bar{\psi}_{BC_{2}}\rangle $.
+Note, that the expression $P_{s_{2}}$ exhibits the entanglement threshold effect, since it is determined by the smallest entanglement of the initial states $|\bar{\psi}_{AC_{1}}\rangle $ and $|\bar{\psi}_{BC_{2}}\rangle $.
 It is worth emphasizing, that both initial entanglements are necessary and sufficient for having a success probability different from zero.
 Besides, by comparing the success probabilities of both strategies we find that,